×

 Imagining the Indian

-Blackistone is one of the co-producers’ of a documentary film in production called “Imagining the Indian” about the movement to eradicate Native American names, logos and mascots in the world of sports and beyond.
-While Blackistone and the other filmmakers behind...
+“Imagining the Indian,” a documentary film currently in production at The Ciesla Foundation about the movement to eradicate Native American names, logos and mascots in the world of sports and beyond, today unveiled its website, imaginingtheindianfilm.org.

 Next Entries »